 “Street Trees” are those trees located between the sidewalk and the curb in the District’s rights-of-way (aka easement) in front of residences and commercial properties and also in the common areas, excluding the Town Center commercial area, which is privately owned.
 For public safety, the District trims street trees to a clearance of 14 feet over the center line of the road as requested by the fire department for emergency vehicle access.
-Trees are also pruned to a minimum height of 8 feet over a sidewalk for pedestrian access and 5 feet away from a structure.
+Trees are also pruned to a minimum height of 8 feet over a sidewalk for pedestrian access.
 The home owner is responsible for general street tree maintenance (e.g., fertilizing, irrigating) and may also do additional pruning as long as proper pruning practices are used.

 Trees that overhang into the alleys are not maintained by the District and are the responsibility of the home owner pursuant to the deed restrictions for Celebration.
 The fire department requires the trees be trimmed to at least a 14-foot clearance down the center line of the alley.

 This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.